-(d) If a Blanket Purchase Order is terminated, in whole or in part, as set forth in Section 16(a), the liability of the Buyer to Vendor under Section 16 shall be limited solely to the difference between (i) the aggregate price that would have been paid by the Buyer for the Goods and Services actually delivered to Buyer under the Blanket Purchase Order if such reduced quantity had been know to Vendor at the time it accepted the Blanket Purchase Order, and (ii) the aggregate invoice price for Goods and Services actually delivered to the Buyer under the Blanket Purchase Order.
-Any pricing proposal delivered to the Buyer by Vendor prior to delivery of a Blanket Purchase Order shall be used to calculate the amount owed by Buyer to Vendor pursuant to this Section 16(d).
-To the extent any Release has been issued by Buyer to Vendor and such Goods or Services set forth in Section 16(c).
-For purposes of this Section 16(d), "actually delivered" shall mean any Goods or Services accepted by the Buyer as conforming Goods or Services pursuant to a Blanket Purchase Order or related Release on or prior to the date this Order is terminated, in whole or in part, pursuant to Section 16(a).

-(e) Vendor may, with Buyer's prior written consent, retain or sell at an agreed price any of the Goods and/or Services or work in process, parts or raw materials inventory, the cost of which is allocated or apportioned to this Order under Section 16(c)(ii), and shall credit or pay the amounts so agreed or delivery of any Goods, work in process, parts or raw materials inventory not so retained or sold.

-(f) Any termination under this Section 18 shall not affect the entitlement of Buyer with respect to the Buyer's Property, including pursuant to Section 11(b).
+- (d) If a Blanket Purchase Order is terminated, in whole or in part, as set forth in Section 16(a), the liability of the Buyer to Vendor under Section 16 shall be limited solely to the difference between (i) the aggregate price that would have been paid by the Buyer for the Goods and Services actually delivered to Buyer under the Blanket Purchase Order if such reduced quantity had been know to Vendor at the time it accepted the Blanket Purchase Order, and (ii) the aggregate invoice price for Goods and Services actually delivered to the Buyer under the Blanket Purchase Order shall be used to calculate the amount owed by Buyer to Vendor pursuant to this Section 16(d).
+To the extent any Release has been issued by Buyer to Vendor and such Goods or Services set forth in the Release have not been delivered to Buyer on or prior to termination in accordance with Section 16(a), any liability relating to such Release shall be determined as set forth in Section 16(c).
+For purposes of this Section 16(d), "actually delivered" shall mean any Goods or Services accepted by the Buyer as conforming Goods or Services pursuant to a Blanket Purchase Order or related Release on or prior to the date this Order is terminated, in whole or in part, pursuant to Section 16(a). - (e) Vendor may, with Buyer's prior written consent, retain or sell at an agreed price any of the Goods and/or Services or work in process, parts or raw materials inventory, the cost of which is allocated or apportioned to this Order under Section 16(c)(ii), and shall credit or pay the amounts so agreed or delivery of any Goods, work in process, parts or raw materials inventory not so retained or sold. - (f) Any termination under this Section 18 shall not affect the entitlement of Buyer with respect to the Buyer's Property, including pursuant to Section 11(b).